What’s this about a Code of Ethics? Why do I care?

 I will do my best to make sure you are satisfied with the solutions I deliver.
 If you’re not satisfied, I’ll work with you to figure out suitable remedies, and/or will re-work the original deliverables until they meet your expectations.

-If you ask me to do something unethical, I’ll politely let you know why I view it as such, and will present alternatives that meet ethical expectations, as well as any education you may need as to the involved issues.
-If, after that conversation, you still want me to proceed with something I consider unethical, I may be compelled to terminate our relationship (and will adjust financial commitments as necessary).
+If you ask me to act unethically, I’ll politely let you know why I view it as such, and will present alternatives that meet ethical expectations, as well as any education you may need as to the involved issues.
+If, after that conversation, you still want me to proceed with a task I consider unethical, I may be compelled to terminate our relationship (and will adjust financial commitments as necessary).

 I will not use unlicensed software, “stolen” images, or plagiarized materials on my own websites.
-If you ask me to do these things on your site, I will refer you to the previous item.
+If you ask me to do take these actions on your site, I will refer you to the previous item.

 I will not engage in what I consider to be “black hat” SEO methods, link farming, phishing, “web rings” or any other sketchy activities that are specifically designed with the intent of artificially improving search engine ratings.